adamlilith/fasterRaster/README.md

 `remotes::install_github('adamlilith/fasterRaster@intuitive_fasterRaster', dependencies = TRUE)`

-To use `fasterRaster` you will musto install [GRASS version 8+](https://grass.osgeo.org/) on your operating system.
+To use `fasterRaster` you must install [GRASS version 8+](https://grass.osgeo.org/) on your operating system.
 You will need to use the stand-alone installer, not the Open Source Geospatial (OS Geo) installer.

 ## An example